Jd007/flask-rest/README.md

-#### Flask REST API Template
+### Flask REST API Template

 A class-based template for building RESTful APIs in Flask.
 Provided here more as a reference for people who want to implement their own RESTful API, as opposed to a ready-to-go REST API framework.

 ##### Why:

-* Many existing RESTful APIs did not offer the level of flexibility I wanted (e.g.request authentication are resource-wide and cannot be customized based on request method)
+* Many existing RESTful APIs did not offer the level of flexibility I wanted (e.g. request authentication are resource-wide and cannot be customized based on request method)
 * Keep the overhead as little as possible (no useless serializers)

 ##### Requirements: